fzerorubigd/TheFirstPlayer/README.md

 ## Resolve Phase

-In this phase, the one that wins the game, gave up one die, and the last player (the one who actually will play last, even if their place in "The First Player" Game was not last) receive one die.
+In this phase, the one that wins the game, gave up one die, and the last player (the one who actually plays last, even if their place in "The First Player" Game was not last) receive one die.

 If the game is 6 players or higher, the first two players give up one die each and the last two players receive a die each.
 If the second player has no die to lose, then the second to last player receives nothing (also check the [Reserved dice](#reserved-dice) section if you are playing in campaign mode).